ryuukk/zark/README.md

 - something battle tested
 - vulkan, directx, metal

-✅ This library is for you if you need: *(it probably won't be for you :trollface:)*
+:ok: This library is for you if you need: *(it probably won't be for you :trollface:)*

 - a dead simple library
 - a very efficient and simple 3D rendering API with skeletal animations